 Speak to an expert

-It’s important as the employer, to keep your employees safe while they are at work.
-If the control measures start to become ineffective, employers should reassess the use of the materials, implement measures to help protect their employees and carry out health surveillance for occupational asthma.
+It is important that employers keep their employees safe while they are at work.
+If the control measures start to become ineffective, employers should reassess the use of the materials, implement measures to help protect their employees and carry out health surveillance for not occupational asthma.

-Croner has a team of award-winning HR consultants who are specialists in their field.
+Croner has a team of award-winning Health and Safety consultants who are specialists in their field.
 We've been helping businesses for over 80 years and our advice line is open 365 days a year, 24 hours a day.
-Why not speak to a Croner expert on 0800 470 2827
+Why not speak to a Croner expert on 0800 470 2827.

 Disclaimer: